arcxp/content-search-validator/README.md

 # language-configuration-poc

-A tool to build and test multiple language configurations using opensearch.
+A tool to build and test language configurations using opensearch.

-This is an opensearch docker container with an express app that allows you to load analyzers, data and search for that data
+This is an opensearch docker container with an express app that allows you to load analyzers, data and search for that data.

 ## What does it do?